 After working on a cool business idea, the main question arises, “How much is it gonna cost?”
 Answering this question can be very tricky.
-Expenses and requirements of a business vary with their genre.
-Some businesses can be started on a small budget, while it’s not the same for all.
-It is very important to know how much money is required to open and operate a business to keep it running smoothly.
-Forecasting startup costs is one of the most important pre-startup tasks that can give an idea to the owner about its future.
+Some eCommerce businesses can be started on a small budget, while it’s not the same for all.
+It is very important to know how much money is required to open and operate an eCommerce business to keep it running smoothly.
+Forecasting eCommerce startup costs is one of the most important pre-startup tasks that can give an idea to the owner about its future.

 Image Source : RackCDN